Are you Maximizing

 Cloud environments have many benefits including

 pay-as-you-go utility models.
-When evaluating Cloud
+When evaluating

-services, consider not only functionality but also
+Cloud services, consider not only functionality

-security and availability of your information.
-IT risk
+but also security and availability of your

-assessments evaluate
+risk assessments

 information security, service level performance,